Stufedpanda/ClockSquared/README.md

 ## 💻 Usage

-Open with browser, as with any html file.
+Open with browser, as with any html file, or try the live demo above.

 ## 📄 License